Cellverse-AI/GNN-Challenge/README.md

-#  Bioink parameters prediction using GNN
+#  Learning Material Interaction Physics for identifying parameters of 3D Bioprinting

 A challenge for predicting 3D bioprinting parameters using Graph Neural Networks.